 The goal of Aim 2 is to determine how AR mediates survival in normal primary prostate epithelial cells in vitro.
 My working hypothesis was that the integrin-mediated survival pathway in primary prostate epithelial cells will shift from being dependent on EGFR to being dependent on AR.
 In addition, AR regulates survival by directly regulating survivin.
 Task A was to determine whether AR expression affects integrin-mediated survival signaling pathways in PECs.
-Task B was to determine if integrins mediate survival in PECs expressing AR.
-Task C was to determine if E-cadherin signaling to PI3K and Src mediate survival in PECs expressing AR.
-Task D was to determine if autophagy is mediating survival in PECs expressing AR.
+Task B was to determine if survivin mediate survival in PECs expressing AR.
+Task C was to determine if integrins mediate survival in AR expressing PECs.
 I had proposed to complete the tasks in the second to third year of funding.
-However, I have made significant progress on Aim 2 in the first two years of funding, completing the first two tasks and most of the third (2008 Report).
-These results have been published in the below reference (32) that has also been attached as a pdf.
+However, I made significant progress on Aim 2 in the first two years of funding (2008 and 2009 Report).
+These results have been published in the below reference [3] that has also been attached as a pdf.